Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 ### Overview

 We think that there is an opportunity to turn any mobile devices/smartphones into a cold wallet where private keys needed to sign transactions are hardware protected:

+For the private key associated to mobiles to sign transaction request and transaction confirmations i.e. (a private key that is a proxy to actual crypto privates keys managed by the nodes)
 - within Secure Element and TEE on mobile

-For the private key associated to mobiles to sign transaction request and transaction confirmations i.e. (a private key that is a proxy to actual crypto privates keys managed by the nodes)
+For the private keys associated to asset owned
 - within Trusted Transaction Environement TEE on nodes

-For the private keys associated to asset owned
 This hardware level security combined with a Trusted Transaction validation protocol based on TUI and/or garbled circuits and Visual Cryptography enables the overall solution to resist state of the art malware threats including banking trojan.
 (Attacks commonly used to compromise devices and bowsers to access CEX accounts, ex crypto,com,etc…)

-Social Recovery combined with a future new recovery based on the hardware devices owned by the wallet owner when they connect  NFC/BT/WiFi to your mobile’s devices.
+Social Recovery combined with a future new recovery based on the hardware devices owned by the wallet owner when they connect  through NFC to your mobile’s devices.

 The achieved security level of this novel approach enables the solution to guarantee the security of **one-click instant web3 onboarding (add a link)** for newcomers in crypto.